 Smoking’s bad news for your health… but did you know it’s terrible for your car too?

-Light up in your vehicle and you could be diminishing its sell-on value by as much as a staggering £2,000.
+Light up in your vehicle and you could be diminishing its sell-on value by thousands of pounds.

-We’ve put together the top six ways in which you’re ruining your chances of a fair return on your car – read now, or don’t say you weren’t warned.
+We’ve put together the top six ways in which you’re ruining your chances of a fair return on your car in our latest car maintenance – read now, or don’t say you weren’t warned.

 Smoking in your car